Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 When the morning of Sunday 1st December the huge procession arrived in the Maidan, the policemen who were guarding the square had to withdraw.
 Usual rally (there wasn’t yet a stage), clashes in the afternoon in Bankova, where the Presidential Palace is, arrests and spread beatings (especially journalists) attempt to overthrow the red granite Lenin statue, occupation of the town hall (100 meters from the main square) and the adjacent house of Trade Unions (on the square).

-In the following days it snowed, it was freezing, first tents appeared (including a church-tent), were asked for elections (normal government expiry was in 2015) and the punishment of those responsible for the beating, Catherine Ashton came.
-Another major event on the 8th, Lenin demolition succeeded, and attempt to empty the square two or three days later was the government’s response.
+In the following days it snowed, it was freezing, first tents appeared (including a church tent), were asked for elections (normal government expiry was in 2015), and the punishment of those responsible for the beating, Catherine Ashton came.
+Another major event on the 8th, Lenin’s demolition succeeded, and an attempt to empty the square two or three days later was the government’s response.

 This time the police had orders not to use their batons, and even the protesters were absolutely passive, but already wore orange safety helmets, which later became a symbol of the uprising.

-The scene at 8 am, it was surreal: on one side a thick cordon of policemen with black helmet, the other the orange cordon of the protestors, all pushing towards each other, with the police who were trying to seize the stage.
+The scene at 8 am, it was surreal: on one side a thick cordon of policemen with black helmets, on the other the orange cordon of protestors, all pushing towards each other, with the police who were trying to seize the stage.
 A huge scrum, rugby sense of the term.
-And on stage, the leader of the Ukrainian Orthodox Church, calling desperately for help to Kiev citizen and brothers in Europe, French, English, etc., including Italians.
+And on stage, the leader of the Ukrainian Orthodox Church, calling desperately for help to Kyiv citizens and brothers in Europe, French, English, etc., including Italians.

 On the 19th morning, the situation was unchanged, but I have seen new teams of activists arrive at the square from different cities.
 The 20th-morning activists fought back.
 The police retreated very quickly protected by sniper fire.
 Another 50 people died, all in the stretch from the square to the concrete barrier erected by the police shortly after the subway, in Istitutska: a hundred meters.

 There are several movies on the web.
 I heard the shots, but I thought it was the plastic bullets that I had seen used in the clashes in January.
-Then I saw the stretcher bearers coming, and align the wounded bodies along the barricade: shots to the head, face, chest.
-That same evening, 26th caught police officers were released.
+Then I saw the stretcher-bearers coming and aligned the wounded bodies along the barricade: shots to the head, face, and chest.
+That same evening, 26th-captured police officers were released.
 As a result, agreeing with the protesters, the police has completely abandoned the scene.
 And when Yanukovych signed the deal on Friday, there was no one out to defend him, and so he ran away.

 Do you believe the election of Yatseniuk is what the square wanted?

-Yatseniuk promised that he was willing to take a bullet in the head for freedom, but apparently, he carefully avoided to get hit.
-People consider him a secondary personality, Tyanebyk a dangerous anti-Semite, Klichko a good person but inexperienced… A political class that is worse then in Italy (if possible), but that’s what’s here: the broad-based government also here.
+Yatseniuk promised that he was willing to take a bullet in the head for freedom, but apparently, he carefully avoided getting hit.
+People consider him a secondary personality, Tyanebyk a dangerous anti-Semite, and Klichko a good person but inexperienced… A political class that is worse than in Italy (if possible), but that’s what’s here: the broad-based government also here.

 This is why the Maidan didn’t demobilize: it remains there, to remind politicians that people should not die for their rights, but if that is really necessary they’re willing to do so.

-How is the situation in the Crimea perceived in Kiev?
+How is the situation in Crimea perceived in Kyiv?

-Emotionally, the reaction is very varied: those who are afraid, those who don’t, who says so nothing will happen, at least we hope.
+Emotionally, the reaction is very varied: those who are afraid, those who don’t, who say so nothing will happen, at least we hope.
 The churches of Ukraine have included Yanukovich and Putin in the list of demons to fight.
 Sure Tatars do not have to be very quiet, given the precedents.
-On the stage the other day saying that if one of their brothers will be harmed, Putin will have its Afghanistan.
-But the Crimea is not Afghanistan, it will be hard for the Tatars.
+On the stage the other day saying that if one of their brothers is harmed, Putin will have its Afghanistan.
+But Crimea is not Afghanistan, it will be hard for the Tatars.

-Many jokingly wonder why to invade Crimea, as it is poor in the barrel and is completely dependent on Kiev for water and tourism, which is two-thirds of Ukraine.
-A weight less.
+Many jokingly wonder why to invaded Crimea, as it is poor in the barrel and is completely dependent on Kyiv for water and tourism, which is two-thirds of Ukraine.
+A weightless.

 But jokes aside it is not easy in general to understand what might happen now.
 An interesting analysis is reported this morning by Gianni Riotta on “La Stampa”.
 Gelb, former director of the Pentagon, has no mercy for anyone in his criticism but concludes that if everyone keeps doing, in simple words, the donkey, then there will really be something to be afraid of.